ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

     - Older Radios or those with only a Menu key will need to long-press the Menu key to access the System Menu.
     - Consult your Radio User's Manual on how to get to the System Menu.
 2. Press the Page key until you reach the Hardware Page.
-3. Scroll down until you see the ADC Filter setting.
+3. Scroll down until you reach the ADC Filter setting.
 4. Press Enter key to toggle it On or Off.

 With EdgeTX 2.7 or newer, you can set this per-model (Global, On, Off) as this is helpful on Fixed Wing models equipped with PWM receivers connected to slower servos.